nandac/pandoc-reader/README.md

 ]
 ```

+Using a default file has the added benefit of allowing you to use other markdown flavors supported by Pandoc such as [CommonMark](https://commonmark.org/) and [GitHub-Flavored Markdown](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github).

 The format of this file is described [here](https://pandoc.org/MANUAL.html#default-files).

-**Note: Again we do not recommend specifying `--standalone` or `--self-contained` as this would  conflict with you theme's template files.**
+**Note: If `--standalone` or `--self-contained` are set to `true` you will get an error message.**

 ### Specifying File Metadata